Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 She was part of the last meth wave of the '90s, and now she's part of a new meth epidemic sweeping through parts of the United States, especially the West.
 Deaths involving methamphetamine are up.
 Hospitalizations are up.

-Taking meth plus opioids for a "synergistic high"
+Taking meth and opioids for a "synergistic high"

 Researchers who have tracked drug use for decades believe the new meth crisis got a kick-start from the opioid epidemic.